Wicker: Manufacture

-Natural wicker is well known for its strength and durability, as well as the high level of beauty and comfort that an expert craftsperson can create.
+Natural wicker is well known for its strength and durability, as well as the high level of beauty and comfort that an expert craftsman can create.
 Materials used can be any part of a plant, such as the cores of cane or rattan stalks, or whole thicknesses of plants, as with willow switches.
 Other popular materials include reed and bamboo.
 Natural wicker requires maintenance to keep it in good shape.

 Wicker can also be made from synthetic materials, or a combination.
 In furniture, such as benches, chairs, stools and other seating devices, a frame is typically made of stiffer materials, after which more pliant material is woven into the frame to fill it.
 In a smaller piece such as a basket, a strengthening frame is not needed so the entire piece is woven from the wicker material.

 Synthetic types include paper-wrapped high tensile wire (using the Lloyd Loom process patented in the early 20th century), and plastic or resin.
 The synthetic wickers are often preferred for outdoor use ("all-weather wicker").
 The frame material used in these more recent versions includes aluminum.

 The largest basket vase in the world is located in Germany.

 Etymology

-The word wicker is from the Middle English wiker, of Scandinavian origin.
+The word wicker is from the Middle English wiker, meaning 'willow, of Scandinavian origin.